Your Fractional CMO

 ORIGINS

 At three years young, Eric grabbed a pair of scissors and began cutting the components of a toy soldier.
 He didn’t draw it first to get the plan just right.
 He went straight to solving the problem.
 At age five, he was in the theater for the debut of Star Wars.
 George Lucas was taking a huge creative risk, and Eric would become one of his original geeks.
 His imagination ran wild.
 At six, his mother gifted him a Mickey Mouse record player.
 It was Prince’s first #1 record, “I Wanna Be Your Lover,” that left a lasting impression.
 When Dick Clark interviewed the teenager on American Bandstand, it began to click.
 Prince was elusive, energetic, and expressive too.
-His mother regularly drove him to the Museum of Natural History and Hayden Planetarium (New York) to draw mammoths and gaze upon the stars for hours.
+Eric’s mother regularly drove him to the Museum of Natural History and Hayden Planetarium (New York) to draw mammoths and gaze upon the stars.
 In elementary school, he wrote a lengthy poem on the fall of Pompeii, Italy and published haiku in the local newspaper.
 His first exposure to technology was building robots in the Gifted & Talented program.
 The first musical instruments he tried were saxophone and drums (failing miserably at the former).
 In college, Eric was lead singer in multiple musical groups, member of the school’s gospel choir, and djembe percussionist for a local African Dance troupe.
 He regularly contributed to The Messenger, a local literary magazine.
 One of his short stories (Torn) was runner-up for the Margaret Owen Finch Award for Creative Writing.
-His senior year, he balanced his studies with moonlighting at a a local advertising agency.
+His senior year, he balanced his studies with moonlighting at a local advertising agency.
 He earned his first first dollars in marketing by packaging local music groups (CDs, press kits, etc).
 Eric graduated from the University of Richmond with his Bachelor’s in Fine Arts and Art History.